 Nordic ESERO can help in orientating how to proceed to analyse the defined local environmental problem if needed.
 Use our contact form or send an email to email@example.com if you need help.

-Teams have until 15th of November 2018 to identify a climate/environmental problem by using the submission form.
+Teams have until 31st October 2019 to identify a climate/environmental problem by using the submission form below.